vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 Introduction
 ============

-The goal of the described contract is to facilitate interaction of independent actors in such a way that their collective action will support the price of 'Synthetic Asset' (the "Synth") to be in close reference to some other asset, the 'Reference Asset', (the "RA").
+The goal of the described contract is to facilitate the interaction of independent actors in such a way that their collective action will support the price of 'Synthetic Asset' (the "Synth") to be in close reference to some other asset, the 'Reference Asset', (the "RA").